 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was signed into law in April 2015.
 It replaces the Sustainable Growth Rate formula with a new approach to paying physicians for the value and quality of care they provide.
-This new payment system, the Quality Payment System (QPP) will go into effect in 2017 and includes two pathways for participation:
+Reporting under this new payment system, the Quality Payment Program (QPP), began in 2017 and includes two pathways for participation:

 What is the Merit Based Incentive Payment System (MIPS)?

-The Merit Based Incentive Payment System (MIPS) is a new program that combines parts of the Physician Quality Reporting System ( PQRS), the Value Modifier (VM) , and the Medicare Electronic Health Record (EHR) incentive program into one single program the Quality Payment System in which Eligible Professionals (EP’s) will be measured on.
+The Merit Based Incentive Payment System (MIPS) is a new program that combines parts of the Physician Quality Reporting System (PQRS), the Physician Value-Based Payment Modifier (VM), and the Medicare Electronic Health Record (EHR) Incentive Program (Meaningful Use) from past years into one single program that ties Medicare payment adjustments to overall performance.

-- Advancing Care Information (replaces the Meaningful Use program): 2017 category weight: 25%
+- Promoting Interoperability (Formerly known as the Advancing Care Information Performance Category (which was based on the Meaningful Use program): 2019 category weight: 25%

 What are Alternative Payment Models?

 Alternative Payment Models are a payment approach that gives added incentive payments to provide high-quality and cost-efficient care.
 APMs can apply to a specific clinical condition, a care episode, or a population.
 Advanced APMs are a subset of APMs, and provide an incentive for facilities and practices to earn a bonus payment in exchange for taking on some risk related to their patients' outcomes and resource use.
 Entities participating in Advanced APMs in 2019 may earn a 5% Medicare incentive payment in 2021, which physicians participating may be eligible to receive directly (depending on the clinicians’ contracts with the participating APM entity).

 Advanced APMs are APMs that meet the following criteria: